Srikanth Narayanan MA (Cantab) MSci MSc RSME

 My approach to practice is that it is always an enquiry.
 My trainings have, above all, offered me skills that allow me to rest in a position of not knowing, so that I can be curious about the unexpected and receptive to what is emerging.
 I value the potential for learning through every encounter in life, be that with other humans or the other-than-human.

 Acknowledging this felt connection helps me honour my wholeness, witness my relatedness and celebrate the spontaneous dance of living in all it brings.
-It offers a path of healing which, for me, is both personal and political – as our bodily experiences are all too easily marginalised, and the land all too easily exploited, embodiment becomes a form of activism.
+It offers a path of healing and integration which, for me, is both personal and political – as our bodily experiences are all too easily marginalised, and the land all too easily exploited, embodiment becomes a form of activism.